sethwhite444/MIST-4610-Group-7---Project-2/README.md

 - Difference - growth rate / new cases

 What makes this question non-trivial?

-Filtering
-- Extract confirmed cases from case type
+- Filtering; Extract confirmed cases from case type
-Use a derived metric
-- Use difference to measure case growth
+- Use a derived metric; Use difference to measure case growth
-Joining tables
-- Join cases and deaths using date and geographic identifiers Aggregation
+- Joining tables; Join cases and deaths using date and geographic identifiers
-- Group by date and country
+- Aggregation; Group by date and country
-Comparing trends over time
-- Analyze spikes in case growth, corresponding changes in deaths
+- Comparing trends over time; Analyze spikes in case growth, corresponding changes in deaths

 Why is this interesting / meaningful?
 This analysis helps determine whether increases in COVID-19 cases led to death, and how quickly that relationship occured.
 This can reveal lag effects, differences in how Belgium handled outbreaks, and if rising cases always translated into higher mortality.